curtismchale/neovim/README.md

 pip3 install pynvim
 ```

 This also requires you to be using node 14.14.
-If you use `nvm` to install 14 with `nvm use 14` then the `coc.lua` file automatically links to `14.21.3` on macOS installs
+If you use `nvm` to install 14 with `nvm use 14` then the `coc.lua` file automatically links to `14.21.3` on macOS installs.
+The path matches on macOS and Fedora.

+## Fonts for NVIMTREE

+You'll need Nerd Fonts for `nvimtree` to show the icons as expected.
+I currenly use [Hack](https://www.nerdfonts.com/)